Asana/python-asana-preview/docs/ProjectTemplatesApi.md

     api_instance = project_templates_api.ProjectTemplatesApi(api_client)
     project_template_gid = "1331" # str | Globally unique identifier for the project template.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["requested_dates","html_description","color","name","public","team","requested_roles","owner","description"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["public","requested_roles","name","requested_dates","color","html_description","owner","team","description"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: